Skip to main content

 Academic

-The clinical question of whether growth can reverse all cardiac changes associated with its deficiency requires a nuanced, systems-biology perspective.
+The clinical question of whether growth hormone therapy can reverse all cardiac changes associated with its deficiency requires a nuanced, systems-biology perspective.
 While substantial evidence confirms the potent and favorable effects of GHRT on the GHD-associated cardiomyopathy, the notion of a complete and total reversal to a pre-deficient state is subject to deeper scrutiny.

 The extent of recovery is contingent upon a complex interplay of factors including the etiology and duration of the deficiency, the age of the patient at intervention, and the presence of co-morbidities.
 A comprehensive analysis moves beyond simple pre-and-post treatment echocardiographic measurements to consider the residual cellular and metabolic dysfunctions that may persist.